 Dealing with psoriasis and rosacea together

-Psoriasis and rosacea are not the only skin conditions that cause facial redness, pain, and swelling.
+Psoriasis and rosacea are not the only skin conditions that can cause facial redness, pain, and swelling.

 Other conditions with similar symptoms include:

-- Lupus: An autoimmune disorder that can present with a butterfly-shaped red rash over the cheeks and nose.
+Lupus: This autoimmune disorder can cause a butterfly-shaped, red rash to form over the cheeks and nose.

-- Seborrheic dermatitis: A skin condition that involves a greasy, yellow, scaling rash in the center of the face and chin.
+Seborrheic dermatitis: This can cause a greasy, yellow, scaling rash to appear in the center of the face and chin.

-- Demodex dermatitis: A reaction to a microscopic parasite that lives on the skin.
-Reactive individuals may experience scaling and flaking on the face.
+Demodex dermatitis: This involves a reaction to a microscopic parasite that normally lives on the skin, leading to scaling and flaking on the face.